PeterBassett/Compiler/README.md

 * Virtual Machine to execute the binaries.
 * The VM is "low level" in that it does not provide some higher level VM primitives, it simulates a fairly restricted 16 bit computer.
-* Currently the code generator supports generating code for integer, float, boolean and struct varables and parameters.
-Pointers, reference & and dereference * operators.
-There are some details around structure member referencing to be completed.
+* Currently the code generator supports generating code for integer, float, boolean, structs and Pointers for varables and parameters, reference & and dereference * operators.

 Next Steps
 * global struct variables